 Sony, which uses JDI’s screens for its smartphones, will very likely rely on these upgraded displays for its new headset.
 Considering we already found the PSVR 1’s design comfortable for long playing periods, this could make its heir apparent even more enjoyable to use.

 Of course, if the PlayStation VR 2 does go with dual displays, this will make the graphical demand for the headset much more difficult to achieve.
-For example, if Sony wanted 4K VR, then the PS5 would need to be capable of 8K streaming - which it will be.
+For example, if Sony wanted 4K VR, then the PS5 would need to be capable of 8K output - which it will be.

 We do suspect that the PSVR 2 could go wireless, considering Sony prioritized cutting down the size and weight of the cord that connects the headset to the console in its PSVR 1 upgrade, it’s clear the company sees it as disruptive, even annoying.
 Removing it entirely is the logical next step.

 Adding support for room tracking will only help Sony in increasing the size of its game library, as it will support more experiences that rely on wandering around a room.
+It's unclear whether the new camera we saw during the recent PS5 games reveal event will support this functionality.

 We also suspect that Sony has plans to double down on Move controllers.
 A patent shows that it wants to compete with the Oculus Touch and Vive controller by adding improved tracking functionality to its Move wands.